Metals & Materials

 Metals with a gold appearance

 Rolled Gold - was made by rolling sheets together in a press: one sheet was gold; the other sheet was a base metal.
-These were soldered together to become one sheet.
+These were heated together, fused to become one sheet.
 Then items were manufactured from them.
 This was often used in watch cases.
+Pieces are marked RGP or Rolled gold.

 Gold Gilt - is a base metal with a gold coating